Appdynamics/mongo-monitoring-extension/README.md

           - host: "localhost"
             port: 27018

-        # Specify this key if Password Encryption Support is required.
+        # Specify this key if Password Encryption Support is required else keep it empty
         # If specified, adminDBPassword and databases passwords are now the encrypted passwords.
-        # If not necessary keep empty
         passwordEncryptionKey: ""

         # Admin DB username and password.
-This extension assumes mongod is started with --auth (Authentication)
+Required if mongod is started with --auth (Authentication) else keep empty
         # The user should have clusterMonitor role as a minimum
         adminDBUsername: "admin"
         adminDBPassword: "admin"